eekiesel/CS499/index.md

 ## Reflection
 Working on these enhancements helped me see how much impact thoughtful design has on an application.
 It’s not just about getting the app to run without errors, it’s about creating a product that feels polished, is easy to use, and aligns with user expectations.
 Once I started using Material Design components and refining the layout, the app began to look and feel more professional and user-friendly.

 Restructuring parts of the codebase also had a big impact.
 Breaking logic into dedicated helper classes like GoalManager and NotificationHelper made the codebase more modular and easier to manage.
-Ideally I would have developed the app in this fashion from the start, but doing it after the fact meant that I had to take extra steps for testing to ensure that the application continued to function as expected.
+Ideally, I would have developed the app in this fashion from the start but doing it after the fact meant that I had to take extra steps for testing to ensure that the application continued to function as expected.

 One challenge that I faced was caused by the fact that it had been about six months since I took the class that I had originally developed this application in.
-While some parts of my code were well documented and allowed me to quickly refresh myself on what was going on, some others wern't so well documented, so just going over my code and understanding it sometimes took some extra time.
+While some parts of my code were well documented and allowed me to quickly refresh myself on what was going on, some others weren't so well documented, so just going over my code and understanding it sometimes took some extra time.
 This really highlighted the importance of consistent commenting throughout my code so that I (or someone else looking at it) could quickly understand what each section was meant to accomplish.

 While I began the process of implementing Jetpack Navigation to modernize the app’s navigation flow, I encountered several development challenges along the way.
 There were some integration errors and refactoring problems that ended up being more time-consuming than I expected, and with the tight schedule of the eight-week course, I wasn’t able to get it fully working without errors.
 Even though I didn’t finish that part, I learned a lot about how Jetpack Navigation works and how it can help make an app more organized and easier to maintain.
 If I were building an app like this again, I’d definitely plan to use it from the beginning—it would make things cleaner and more scalable in the long run.